BlockAppsAI/covid_modeling/README.md

 4. `pycurl >= 7.43.0`
 5. `certifi >= 2020.4.5`

-**Please install any of the missing dependencies using a package manager of your choise before processding.**
+**Please install any of the missing dependencies using a package manager of your choise before proceeding.**

 ---